Hoeijmakers/tayph/docs/getting_started.rst

 wavelength solution.

-Read_e2ds is meant to provide you with a quick gateway to handling pipeline reduced echelle spectra, and is designed to work on multiple different spectrographs out of the box; explicitly to try to protect you against mistakes and confusion regarding wavelength solutions and velocity corrections (where different pipelines have different conventions).
+Read_e2ds is meant to provide you with a quick gateway to handling pipeline reduced echelle spectra, and is designed to work for multiple different spectrographs out of the box; explicitly to try to protect you against confusion regarding wavelength solutions and velocity corrections (where different pipelines have different conventions).
 The input parameters of read_e2ds are structured in the following way::